FedjaW/fine-dinner/README.md

 A modern `REST-API` to manage the finest and most delicious dinner for tastful people.

-The web application is realized with a `Clean Architecure`, `Domain Driven Design` and the `ASP.NET 6` Framwork.
+The web application is realized with a `Clean Architecture`, `Domain Driven Design` and the `ASP.NET 6` Framework.